MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/transfer-or-seize-fsmo-roles-in-ad-ds.md

 ## Determine when to transfer or seize roles

 Under typical conditions, all five roles must be assigned to "live" DCs in the forest.
-When you create an Active Directory forest, the Active Directory Installation Wizard (Dcpromo.exe) assigns all five FSMO roles to the first DC that it creates in the forest root domain.
-When you create a child or tree domain, Dcpromo.exe assigns the three domain-wide roles to the first DC in the domain.
+When you create an Active Directory forest, the Active Directory Installation Wizard (Dcpromo.exe) assigns all five Operation Master roles to the first DC that it creates in the forest root domain.
+When you create a child or tree domain, the creation mechanism assigns the three domain-wide roles to the first DC in the domain.

-DCs continue to own FSMO roles until they are reassigned by using one of the following methods:
+DCs continue to own Operation Master roles until they are reassigned by using one of the following methods:

 - An administrator reassigns the role by using a GUI administrative tool.
 - An administrator reassigns the role by using the `ntdsutil /roles` command.
 - An administrator gracefully demotes a role-holding DC by using the Active Directory Installation Wizard.
 This wizard reassigns any locally held roles to an existing DC in the forest.
-- An administrator demotes a role-holding DC by using the `dcpromo /forceremoval` command.
+- An administrator demotes a role-holding DC by using the `Uninstall-ADDSDomainController -ForceRemoval` or `dcpromo /forceremoval` command.
 - The DC shuts down and restarts.
 When the DC restarts, it receives inbound replication information that indicates that another DC is the role holder.
 In this case, the newly started DC relinquishes the role (as described previously).

-If an FSMO role holder experiences a failure or is otherwise taken out of service before its roles are transferred, you must seize and transfer all roles to an appropriate and healthy DC.
+If an Operation Master role holder experiences a failure or is otherwise taken out of service before its roles are transferred, you must seize and transfer all roles to an appropriate and healthy DC.

-We recommend that you transfer FSMO roles in the following scenarios:
+We recommend that you transfer Operation Master roles in the following scenarios:

 - The current role holder is operational and can be accessed on the network by the new FSMO owner.
-- You are gracefully demoting a DC that currently owns FSMO roles that you want to assign to a specific DC in your Active Directory forest.
+- You are gracefully demoting a DC that currently owns Operation Master roles that you want to assign to a specific DC in your Active Directory forest.
-- The DC that currently owns FSMO roles is being taken offline for scheduled maintenance, and you have to assign specific FSMO roles to live DCs.
+- The DC that currently owns Operation Master roles is being taken offline for scheduled maintenance, and you have to assign specific Operation Master roles to live DCs.
 You may have to transfer roles to perform operations that affect the FSMO owner.
 This is especially true for the PDC Emulator role.
 This is a less important issue for the RID master role, the Domain naming master role, and the Schema master roles.

-We recommend that you seize FSMO roles in the following scenarios:
+We recommend that you seize Operation Master roles in the following scenarios:

 - The current role holder is experiencing an operational error that prevents an FSMO-dependent operation from completing successfully, and you cannot transfer the role.
-- You use the `dcpromo /forceremoval` command to force-demote a DC that owns an FSMO role.
+- You use the `Uninstall-ADDSDomainController -ForceRemoval` or `dcpromo /forceremoval` command to force-demote a DC that owns an Operation Master role.

   > [!IMPORTANT]
-  > The `dcpromo /forceremoval` command leaves FSMO roles in an invalid state until they are reassigned by an administrator.
+  > The force-demote command can leave Operation Master roles in an invalid state until they are reassigned by an administrator.

 - The operating system on the computer that originally owned a specific role no longer exists or has been reinstalled.

 > [!NOTE]
 >
 > - We recommend that you only seize all roles when the previous role holder is not returning to the domain.
-> - If FSMO roles have to be seized in forest recovery scenarios, see step 5 in [Perform initial recovery](/windows-server/identity/ad-ds/manage/ad-forest-recovery-perform-initial-recovery) under the [Restore the first writeable domain controller in each domain](/windows-server/identity/ad-ds/manage/ad-forest-recovery-perform-initial-recovery#restore-the-first-writeable-domain-controller-in-each-domain) section.
+> - If Operation Master roles have to be seized in forest recovery scenarios, see step 5 in [Perform initial recovery](/windows-server/identity/ad-ds/manage/ad-forest-recovery-perform-initial-recovery) under the [Restore the first writeable domain controller in each domain](/windows-server/identity/ad-ds/manage/ad-forest-recovery-perform-initial-recovery#restore-the-first-writeable-domain-controller-in-each-domain) section.
 > - After a role transfer or seizure, the new role holder does not act immediately.
 Instead, the new role holder behaves like a restarted role holder and waits for its copy of the naming context for the role (such as the domain partition) to complete a successful inbound replication cycle.
 This replication requirement helps make sure that the new role holder is as up to date as possible before it takes action.
 It also limits the window of opportunity for errors.
 This window includes only changes that the previous role holder did not finish replicating to the other DCs before it went offline.
-For a list of the naming context for each FSMO role, see the table at [More information](#more-information) section.
+For a list of the naming context for each Operation Master role, see the table at [More information](#more-information) section.

 ## Identify a new role holder